suiboli314/next-portfolio-template/README.md

 #### How to Install

 - Clone the repo
-- `npm install` install the required dependencies in repo folder
+- `yarn install` install the required dependencies in repo folder

 ### Other Resources
 - [presentation slides](./docs/assets/resources/Personal%20Homepage%20Presentation.pdf)